DerekCresswell/GameDesign11/Readme.md

 This is an Open Source game design curriculum built to be used in a classroom enviroment.
 The course is built for absolute beginners to get the core skills of building a game.
 There are also resources along to way to help more advanced user to test their skills.\
 Throughout the course there is opportunity for every type of student to show their skills including Programmers, Artists, Designers, and Musicians.

+Want to jump write in?
+Click here to start on the first unit, a [Rube GoldBerg Machine](./1%20Rube%20GoldBerg%20Machine).

 ## About This Course

 This is an intro level course to help you get familiar with the [Unity Engine](https://unity.com/).\